zar-moethu/weather-AQI-dashboard-nz-powerbi/README.md

 ⚠️ **Disclaimer:**

-- This dashboard is intended for visual learning and demonstration purposes only — not for business or operational use.
+- This interactive dashboard is intended for visual learning and demonstration purposes only — not for business or operational use.
-- This project currently shows a 7-day forecast while the WeatherAPI free trial is active.
+- This interactive dashboard currently shows a 7-day forecast while the WeatherAPI free trial is active.
 Once the trial ends, the forecast will be limited to 3 days as per the standard free plan.
 For extended forecast capabilities beyond 3 days, a premium API subscription is required.